Carpet cleaning technician using a truck-mount steam cleaner

 Google Calendar Two-Way Sync

 Every booking lands in your real Google Calendar.
-Block time on your phone — Menutize sees it and won't let customers book over you.
-The free plans on most carpet CRMs don't include calendar sync.
-Ours does.
+Block time on your phone — chemical pickup, equipment service, lunch, your kid's soccer game — and Menutize won't let customers book over you.
+Many carpet CRMs reserve calendar sync for paid tiers; Menutize includes two-way Google Calendar sync at $0/mo.

 Included free, forever.